bboe/bryceboe.com/content/a-loss.md

 junior year when their vehicle rolled and engulfed in flames; three others survived.
-Finally a little over an hour ago I was told Jaymie Darrow, who lived a few houses down the street from me at UCSB, was found in the water near a ~~La Jolla~~ Palomar Mountain campsite.
+Finally a little over an hour ago I was told Jaymie Darrow, who lived a few houses down the street from me at UCSB, was found in the water near a <del>La Jolla</del> Palomar Mountain campsite.
 The cause of death is uncertain at this time, but it appears there was no foul play.